-- God has a purpose for giving you these babies.
-Be a good finder and practice seeing the good in every situation.
-My girlfriend encouraged me to take pictures of each of the boys messes.
-That served 2 purposes- 1.
-It diffused the anger and 2.
-I now have some black mail against them (the pictures will be on their graduation boards) 🙂 Keep the purpose in front of you.
-If we remember our purpose it gives us life and energy just as the opposite is true if we forge it.
+2. I now have some blackmail against them (the pictures will be on their graduation boards) 🙂 Keep the purpose in front of you.
+If we remember our purpose it gives us life and energy just as the opposite is true if we forget it.

 7. The HARD will be worth it!